viacheslavpopov/LoggingGenerator/README.md

 *   ensure all IReadOnly functionality works
 * Add unit tests around the generator, rather than around the generated output (to test out error handling for example)
 * Consider supporting generic parameters to logging methods
-* Handle message strings with linefeeds or quotes
 * Support nullable message parameter types

 ## Example